Odetta: Early life and career

 Broadening her musical scope, Odetta used band arrangements on several albums rather than playing alone.
 She released music of a more "jazz" style on albums like Odetta and the Blues (1962) and Odetta (1967).
 She gave a remarkable performance in 1968 at the Woody Guthrie memorial concert.

 Odetta acted in several films during this period, including Cinerama Holiday (1955); a cinematic production of William Faulkner's Sanctuary (1961); and The Autobiography of Miss Jane Pittman (1974).
 In 1961 she appeared in an episode of the TV series Have Gun, Will Travel, playing the wife of a man sentenced to hang ("The Hanging of Aaron Gibbs").

-She was married twice, first to Dan Gordon and then, after their divorce, to Gary Shead.
+She was married twice, first to Dan Gordon and then, after their divorce, to blues singer-guitarist Iverson Minter, known as Louisiana Red.
 Her second marriage also ended in divorce.
-The blues singer-guitarist Louisiana Red was a former companion of hers.
+She was also engaged (but not married) to Garry Shead.